itsmeganesh-cse-iiit/NetworkEye-Python/README.md

 # Network Eye (The Incrediable Spy)
 * Windows & Linux Desktop Application for Network Management
-* Because of Patent rights just I am attaching the Powerpoint presentation and SRS document.
+* Because of Patent rights, I am attaching the Powerpoint presentation and SRS document.
 * Please look into that for further details and kindly check below demo project images

 ## Documents